bioinfo-iibce/tcruzi-coexpression-network/README.md

-# Gene Coexpression Network Analysis in *Trypanosoma cruzi*
+# Gene Co-Expression Network Analysis in *Trypanosoma cruzi*

 This repository contains the code and data used to construct and analyze gene coexpression networks in *Trypanosoma cruzi* as part of our manuscript: